 UWS 17.12 Hearing.

-(1) A respondent who requests a hearing, or for whom
+(1) A respondent who requests a hearing, or for whom a hearing is scheduled under s.
+UWS 17.11 (4) (c) 2. for conduct defined in s.
+UWS 17.09, shall have the right to decide whether the matter will be heard by a hearing examiner or a hearing committee.

-- except as may be precluded by (4) (c) 2., shall have the right to decide whether the matter will be heard by a hearing examiner or a hearing committee.
-In cases of sexual assault, dating violence, domestic violence, stalking, or sexual harassment the university shall 3.
-Notice of the respondent's right to a have the right to decide whether the matter will be heard by a hearing examiner or a hear- ing committee. - (2) If a respondent requests a hearing under s.
-U\VS 17.1 I (4) - (c) I., or a hearing is required to be scheduled under s.
+(2) If a respondent requests a hearing under s.
+UWS 17.11 (4) (c) 1., or a hearing is required to be scheduled under s.
 UWS 17.11 (4) (c) 2., the student affairs officer shall take the necessary steps to convene the hearing and shall schedule it within 15 days of receipt of the request or written report.
-The hearing shall be con-ducted within 45 days of receipt of the request or written report, unless a different time period is mutually agreed upon by the respondent and investigating officer, or is ordered or permitted by the hearing examiner or committee. - (3) No less than 5 days in advance of the hearing, the hearing examiner or commiltee shall obtain from the investigating officer, in writing, a full explanation of the facts upon which the deter- mination of misconduct was based, and shall provide the respon- dent and the complainant with access to or copies of the investigat- ing officer's explanation, together with any other materials provided to the hearing examiner or committee by the investigating officer, including any additional available information of the type described ins.
-UWS 17.11 (4)(a)2.
+The hearing shall be conducted within 45 days of receipt of the request or written report, unless a different time period is mutually agreed upon by the respondent and investigating officer or is ordered or permitted by the hearing examiner or committee.

+(3) No less than 5 days in advance of the hearing, the hearing examiner or committee shall obtain from the investigating officer, in writing, a full explanation of the facts upon which the determination of misconduct was based, and shall provide the respondent with access to or copies of the investigating officer's explanation, together with any other materials provided to the hearing examiner or committee by the investigating officer, including any additional available information of the type described in s.
+UWS 17.11 (4) (a) 2.